 The Museum of Drawings have a rich assortment of works in their archives.
 Between 1998-2000 all those works were categorized into the following groups:

 Image Artists and Sculptors (Now living and those archived)

 Tapestry and Peasantry Art Work

 Temporary artists in Halland (Artists who lived in Halland during a period shorter than five years have been included because of either their significance for the artistry of Halland, or because of Halland’s influence on them.)

-In the documentation, artists who uses textile as means of expression have been included but not those who work with glas, earthenware, metal or photo.
+In the documentation, artists who use textiles as means of expression have been included but not those who work with glass, ceramics, metal or photography.